Are discounts the same for all fuel stations in a network?

 Do I need to be part of a fleet to get a fuel card?

 A fuel card can be used by an owner operator, a driver in a fleet of 1000 trucks, or anyone in between.
 If you are looking to save money on diesel, then a fuel card is the tool for you.

 The cost of your fuel card depends on your provider.
-Some fuel cards, like Convoy’s, are free to use and have no associated fees for in-network transactions.
+Some fuel cards, like the Convoy-recommended TCS Fuel Card, are free to use and have no associated fees for in-network transactions.
 Many fuel cards, however, have monthly, transaction, or funding fees.
 To maximize savings, it is important to understand all the discounts and fees of your fuel card options before selecting the right one.